 Hurricane Florence is coming and I have camera traps out for an experiment that I am not taking down.
 I’ll be able to see how mammal activity changes before and after the storm and might even capture some reactions to storm damage.
 This got me thinking about how mammals fare during hurricanes, at least the ones we typically get on camera trap.
-We photograph mostly white-tailed deer, raccoons, Eastern grey squirrel, opossum, coyote, red fox, grey fox, and Eastern cottontail.
+We photograph mostly white-tailed deer, raccoons, Eastern grey squirrels, opossums, coyotes, red and grey foxes, and Eastern cottontails.
 I did a literature search to see what the science says.

 Results on camera trap mammals in the Southeast USA:

 - 32 radio-tracked deer all survived Hurricane Andrew in 1992 in the Everglades, but conception rates, fetus, and fawn survival decreased afterward.
 Surprisingly, the deer didn’t change their movement patterns any differently than from pre-hurricane years.

 - After Hurricane Hugo,there was no observable widespread wildlife mortality in a South Carolina wildlife refuge.
 Squirrels suffered from loss of fall litters and damage to trees, affecting their food supplies.
 However, there was mortality on an island that experienced high storm surge.

 - On islands in Lousiana post Hurricane Katrina, raccoons and eastern cottontail were the most resilient species, while deer and fox squirrels (similar to grey squirrels) did not survive on some islands.